“Insanity is doing the same thing over and over again and expecting different results.”

 “When the contractions started mid-morning, I was gettin’ ready to head out the door to buy the weekly groceries,” Helen would reminisce in her broad, working-class, Edinburgh accent.
 “Now I do tend to be a bit of a worrier, so I called up me' mum straight away for advice; she’s usually pretty good at pointin' me in the right direction.

-“Mum lived just a few blocks away at the time, but when I called she was lettin' her Tuesday morning bridge party into the sittin' room.
+“Mum lived just a few blocks away at the time, but when I called, she was lettin' her Tuesday morning bridge party into the sittin' room.
 I could hear she was distracted, and not really listenin' to what I was sayin' like.

 “Well, it was only about forty minutes later that Bernard decided he'd been cooped up inside me quite long enough, and he wanted out.
 Just picture it.
 There I was, braced up against the deep freeze of the local supermarket, head down and bum up, breathin' up a storm as the next wave of contractions grips me' belly; the pressure in me' nether regions growin' by the minute.
-Next thing I know I feel warm liquid runnin' down me' inner thighs like, like I’d wet me'self.
+Next thing I know I feel warm liquid runnin' down me' inner thighs, like I’d wet me'self.
 Now I must be a bit simple or somethin', but I swear on the Holy Bible I didn't know a thing about waters breakin' at the time; I was just mortified.

 "But as the contraction reached its peak, though, the pain was too much for me; I completely blacked out.
-Next thing I know I’m sprawled out on the lino between the frozen peas and the fish fingers, and a crowd’s gathered round me, all leanin' in and starin' like.
+Next thing I know I’m sprawled out on the linoleum between the frozen peas and the fish fingers and a crowd’s gathered round me, all leanin' in and starin' like.
 Lucky for me one of me' neighbors, Madge Woolfrey—God bless her to the moon and back—was also in need of fish fingers this particular Tuesday mornin’.
 Madge saw the commotion, recognized me and me' predicament straight off, and came to the rescue.
 She shooed away all the busybodies, propped me up against the deep freeze, and signaled Brian, the store manager, to call an ambulance.

 "The next contraction was the one, though, and out he popped; quick as a flash it was.
-Madge managed to catch wee Bernard’s head just before it hit the lino.
-I made such a noise, you’ve no idea; the other shoppers weren't at all impressed.”
+Madge just managed to catch wee Bernard’s head before it hit the lino.
+I made such a noise, you’ve no idea.
+The other shoppers weren't at all impressed.”

 On the day of his birth, Bernard McCall weighed just 4lbs 7ozs (for the younger generation that’s just a touch over 2kgs).
 Bernard remained small his whole life, despite, as Helen loved to describe it, "me’ best efforts to fatten 'im up."